 A: EGFR is expressed by many types of solid tumors among both children and adults, and it has been a focus of anticancer therapy for quite some time.
 Because EGFR also is expressed in normal tissue, it has been difficult to treat patients with EGFR-targeted therapy without having significant toxicity to the normal tissues that express EGFR.
 Our CAR T cells are generated from an EGFR antibody that is specific for the EGFR protein expressed by tumors and, in clinical trials, generally has caused minimal toxicity to other EGFR-expressed tissues.

-Q: How will
+Q: How will you conduct the trial?

 A: All patients will be treated at Seattle Children’s Hospital.
 The trial is open to patients aged 1 to 26 years.
 However, the first two patients on each arm have to be aged 15 or older for safety purposes.
 Any patient from the United States can inquire about the study if they meet eligibility criteria, and the trial eventually will be open to international patients.
 Tumors will be screened for EGFR expression via immunohistochemical staining.
 If the screen is positive, the patient will come to Seattle Children’s Hospital to be evaluated.
 He or she will undergo apheresis and return a few weeks later once their CAR T cells have been generated.
 For the first arm of the study, we will administer CAR T cells directed at only at EGFR.
 The second arm of the study uses two targets, EGFR and CD19.
 We hope that, by using a second target found on cells that are abundant throughout circulation, B lymphocytes will enhance expansion and persistence of the CAR T cells, making them more effective at trafficking to the sites of bulk tumor and eliminating tumor cells.